 Indiana’s first black troops in the Civil War were enlisted in November 1863.
 More than eight hundred black men joined the Twenty-eighth Regiment.
 The regiment trained at Camp Fremont near Fountain Square in Indianapolis.
 The regiment is best known for its role in the siege of Petersburg, Virginia, where on July 30, 1864, it participated in the Battle of the Crater.
 In this battle, Union troops dug a tunnel under the Confederate fort at Petersburg, carried eight thousand pounds of explosives into the tunnel, and blew up the fort.
 When the war was over the soldiers returned to Indianapolis on January 6, 1866.
 The regiment lost 212 men in battle or as a result of disease.

 Tuskegee Airmen were African-American pilots who flew in World War II.
 Before the Tuskegee Airmen, no African-American pilots had every been in the U.S. armed forces.
-These guys were the first and became highley regarded airmen.
+They were the first and became highly regarded airmen.
 They are best known for escorting bombers.
 In this video you can watch some Hoosier airmen talk about their experiences during the war.

 Eight-year-old Sadie is a slave on the plantation of Master Francis Giltner.
 When Master Giltner whips January, a young man dear to Sadie and her family for trying to run away, Sadie wishes she would have tried to stop him.
 Just the other day January had handed her a little bird, a sparrow, carved from wood.
 He’d handed it to her and said, “It’s fixin’ to fly And so is I.” Maybe Sadie should have told her mom and dad what January was planning to do.